For a list of all reptiles, see list of reptiles and amphibians.

 Any of these undead hydras can be found as enemies throughout the dungeon, especially in the pestilence ending of the Swamp.

-- Prior to 0.25, the now obsolete Wands of scattershot were particularly effective in killing them, as hydras have 0 AC.
+- Prior to 0.25, the now-obsolete wand of scattershot was particularly effective in killing them, as hydras have 0 AC.

 - Prior to 0.20, the Captain's Cutlass dealt slicing damage and chopped hydra heads.